Intervention Orders Lawyers Melbourne Victoria

 In Victoria, an intervention order (or IVO) is an order imposed by a Magistrate, designed to protect one person from another person’s aggressive or harassing behaviour.

-Both types of IVO are court orders that essentially have the same effect – to preclude one person from engaging in certain activities towards another person.
+Both types of IVO are court orders that essentially have the same effect-to preclude one person from engaging in certain activities toward another person.

 In Victoria, intervention orders are known by many different names, including Family Violence Intervention Orders (FVIO), Restraining Orders, Domestic Violence Orders, Apprehended Violence Orders (AVO), Personal Safety Intervention Orders (PSIO) and (IVOs).
 However, it is important to note that there are only two avenues to obtain an IVO, depending on your situation: a Family Violence Intervention Order or a Personal Safety Intervention Order.